Project 4: Programmable Lights

 component lightrom <port statement> end component;

-Copy the port statement from your lightrom circuit and paste it into the component statement in place of <port statement>.
+Copy the port statement from your lightrom circuit and past it into the component statement.

-In the body of your architecture, make an instance of your lightrom using the port map statement.
+In the body of your architecture, make an instance of your lightrom.
 You can use the component instantiation template (VHDL->Constructs->Concurrent Statements->Instances) or look back at the lab page.
 Connect the addr input to the PC signal, cast as a std_logic_vector.
 Connect the data output to the ROMvalue signal.

 Set up the pins so the light signal drives 8 of the green lights.
 Set

 up the IRview signal so it lights up three of the red lights.
 Connect

 the clock to the 24 MHz clock (pin A12) and the reset to the right

 Before testing your circuit on the board, you will need to slow down the circuit.
 Add the following process and assignment to your architecture.